 If you’re subjected to behaviour or placed in a situation that causes distress, the host company should provide avenues to address your concerns.
 This can range from mediation to immediate removal from the situation.

-Regardless, please contact the Ask ECMS team immediately to report or discuss.
+Regardless, please contact the Ask SET team immediately to report or discuss.

 You can contact us confidentially via email, phone or in person.
 The University provides several avenues of support, and we’ll work with you to determine the most appropriate.

 Once you have completed all your required internship weeks/hours, you are required to submit an assessment via the Engineering Internship Course.